 You do not have to do anything to gain access to these tools over the summer.

-NEW GRADUATES: You have access to Thomson Reuters products, including Westlaw and Practical Law, for six months after graduation by registering for “Grad Elite” access here.
+NEW GRADUATES: You have access to Thomson Reuters products, including Westlaw and Practical Law, for six months after graduation by registering for “Grad Elite” access here (or go to www.lawschool.tr.com; log in, and use the drop-down menu by your name to go to Grad Elite Status).
 “Grad Elite” access gives you 60-hours of usage on these products per month to gain understanding and build confidence in your research skills.
 While you cannot use it in situations where you are billing a client, Thomson Reuters encourages you to use these tools to build your knowledge of the law and prepare for your bar exam.

-If you have any questions, please contact our representative, Mark Frongillo.
+If you have any questions, please contact our Westlaw representative at HLS, Mark Frongillo.

-Continuing students have full access over the summer to most other online library resources at Harvard simply by using your HUIDs and PINs.
+Continuing students have full access over the summer to most other online library resources at Harvard simply by using your Harvard Key.
 So if you need JSTOR, HeinOnline, Academic Search Premier or most other databases, you’re all set!